blockarchitech/musicbridge/README.md

 (Note: The IAC driver may be required for some versions of macOS.)

 Please ensure you also select the right music player in the settings.

+## Known Issues

+- Learning may not work properly
+- You may have to select Spotify, then iTunes and then Spotify again and vice-versa to set music player.